pablodecm/phd_thesis/src/102_chapter_2.md

 uncertainty more accurately.
 Most primary vertices correspond to soft scattering processes (pileup), and can be used to characterise the position and size of the interaction region.
-In collisions where a hard interaction occur, the main primary vertex may effectively be identified with the one whose linked tracks transverse momenta squared sum $\sum p_T^2$ is the largest.
+In collisions where a hard interaction occurs, the main primary vertex may effectively be identified with the one whose linked tracks transverse momenta squared sum $\sum p_T^2$ is the largest.
 The distinction of a main primary vertex is useful to